WebinarUnlocking growth outside the US - 24 July Join us

 One way to do that is through price skimming.
 It’s a demanding approach and one that isn’t for every company.
 But if you learn how price skimming works and execute it right, it can give you an unparalleled competitive advantage, help you increase your customer base and market share, as well as give a huge boost both in revenue and in the esteem in which your product and company are held.

 Price skimming involves initially charging the highest price your market will accept for your product, then lowering it over time.
 The logic behind the skimming pricing strategy is that you attempt to “skim” off the top market segment to which you appeal, at the time when your product is freshest, thereby maximizing your profit margins early on.
+This method targets early adopters and does not target the mass market.

-Price skimming examples
+Price skimming demand curve graph

 Price skimming examples are mostly seen among tech giants, like Apple, Samsung, Sony, and other companies that develop new technologies that they know are high in demand.
 But despite the self-evident charms of price skimming as a dynamic pricing model, you’ll need a number of factors in place for it to be truly effective.
 Let’s take a look at some examples of price skimming that demonstrate what contexts are ideal for this pricing strategy.